Founding generation · Formation stage

 Civic funding for constitutional infrastructure

 The Founding Commons Fund exists because building genuine constitutional infrastructure costs something.
 Legal registration, platform development, policy research, community outreach, governance design, and constitutional drafting all require real resource.
+This section explains clearly what the fund is, what it is not, and why the constitutional principles of United Commons are not compromised by its existence.

 What the Founding Commons Fund is not